Zat Knight: Bolton Wanderers

 On 25 July 2009, Knight signed a three-year contract with Premier League club Bolton Wanderers for an undisclosed fee, believed to be in the region of £4 million.
 Knight made his Bolton debut in the 1–0 defeat to Sunderland on 15 August 2009.
 He scored his first goal against Wolverhampton Wanderers at the Reebok Stadium on 27 February 2010 and this led to a crucial 1–0 home win which lifted the team out of the relegation zone.

 Knight's contract expired at the end of 2011–12, making him a free agent.
 However, on 9 July 2012, Bolton announced that he had signed a further two-year contract.
 Knight often took the captain's armband at Bolton when usual skipper Kevin Davies was off the pitch.
 When Davies left at the end of 2012–13, Knight was named as the new captain for 2013–14.
 Jay Spearing took the armband when Knight came out of the team and Spearing retained it when Knight returned.
 On 8 March 2014, Knight scored his first goal in three and a half years when scoring Bolton's third in their 5–1 victory over Leeds United at Elland Road.
 At the end of that season, he was released by the club along with Chris Eagles, Tyrone Mears and Jay Lynch.

 Colorado Rapids and Reading

 On 1 October 2014, Knight signed for Major League Soccer team Colorado Rapids.
 He played all four of their remaining matches of the season as they finished outside the play-offs, and had his contract terminated by mutual consent on 2 February 2015.

 Following his release from the Rapids, Knight went on trial with Watford, before signing with fellow Championship club Reading on 12 March 2015.
 He was released by Reading on 21 May 2015.

 International career

 Knight made his England debut on 28 May 2005 as a substitute against the United States in a friendly match.
 He gained his second cap in a friendly against Colombia on 31 May.

+Post-retirement life

+After Knight retired, he moved to Los Angeles.
+He runs a real estate investment company, and also owns a fragrance line.